Table of Contents Show

 - Scare Factory.

-Other than this, it also has escape rooms as side attractions.
-The place is packed with grotesque clowns, ghouls, scary zombies.
-This haunted houses in Houston is so frightening that many adults couldn’t make it all the way to the end.
+Other than this, it also has escape rooms as side attractions; the place is packed with grotesque clowns, ghouls, and scary zombies.
 If you visit, the actors will touch you because it is a full-contact haunted home.

 Try escaping the lab-themed Escape Room for some group entertainment before the zombies catch you.